nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 <TabItem value="local" label="Local">

-This is a local deployment.
-It is intended for QHub deployments on a "local" cluster created and management by Kind.
+Local deployment is intended for QHub deployments on a "local" cluster created and management by Kind.
+It is great for experimentation and development.

 ```yaml
 local: